Home / Services / San Francisco, California

 Hydration Logistics for Golden Gate Park Festivals

 Golden Gate Park is where San Francisco holds its biggest gatherings, and the numbers are staggering.
 Outside Lands draws more than 200,000 people across three days each August, and Hardly Strictly Bluegrass, which is free, pulls upward of 750,000 over its early October weekend.
+Years of working these weekends taught us the operational truth behind the numbers: the park drives close Thursday night, gates open early, and the refill window is before the crowd arrives, not after.
 Crowds of that size do not fail because of the heat, since San Francisco stays cool, but because tens of thousands of people in one green space all need water at roughly the same times.
 That is a distribution problem, and it rewards planning.

 The first thing to understand is scale of consumption.
 A common planning benchmark for all-day outdoor events is on the order of half a gallon to a gallon of drinking water per person over the course of a day, more if the event runs long or people are active.
 Multiply even the conservative end by a six-figure crowd and the total volume is enormous.
 That is why bottled water cannot realistically carry a park festival, and why the city's rules push organizers toward refill infrastructure in the first place.